STANG-lab/Semantic-Graphs/README.md

 ## Datasets

-You can use a publicly available dataset, **filtered_words_youtube.csv**, and run it through above-mentioned pieces of our pipeline.
+You can use our publicly available dataset, **filtered_words_youtube.csv**, and run it through above-mentioned pieces of our pipeline.

 Graph features and clinical data used in our paper are also available in two csv files for *Picture Description* and *Open-ended Narrative* tasks.